Sciences Po: Campuses

 Sciences Po has seven campuses in France, with each specialising in different regions of the globe.
-Every May, at the end of the academic year, all seven campuses come together for the inter-campus Collegiades de SciencesPo tournament, also known as the MiniCrit.
+Every May, at the end of the academic year, all seven campuses come together for the inter-campus Collégiades de Sciences Po tournament, also known as the MiniCrit.
 At the tournament, students represent each campus and compete against one another in arts and athletic competitions.
 Different events include athletic games such as volleyball and football, as well as artistic competitions such as music and dance.

-Paris campus
+Paris

 The Paris campus is spread across several buildings concentrated around the Boulevard Saint-Germain in the 6th and 7th arrondissements.
-The historic centre of Sciences Po at 27 rue Saint-Guillaume houses the head office and central library since 1879.
+The historic centre of Sciences Po at 27 rue Saint-Guillaume houses the head office, classrooms and the central library since 1879; it is located in a hôtel particulier called Hôtel de Mortemart.
 It is also home to Sciences Po's two largest teaching halls, the Amphitheatres Émile Boutmy and Jacques Chapsal.
 Other buildings include: